 he number of libraries in Poland is systematically decreasing.
-According to data from the Central Office of Statistics, in 2019 there were 7,881 public libraries in operation (about 0.6 per cent fewer than in 2018), which ran 875 departments for children and young adults (about 1 per cent fewer than in 2018) and 995 branch libraries (about 8 per cent fewer than in 2018).
+According to data from the Central Office of Statistics, in 2020 there were 7,782 public libraries in operation (about 1.3 per cent fewer than in 2019), which ran 873 departments for children and young adults (about 2 per cent fewer than in 2019) and 867 branch libraries (about 12.9 per cent fewer than in 2019).

-According to the Polish Librarians' Association there are also 21,000 school libraries, almost 1,480 church libraries and 152 prison libraries active in Poland.
-Altogether there are about 32,000 outlets providing library services.
+According to the Educational Information System there are also 19,784 school libraries.
+In addition, there are almost 1,480 church libraries and 139 prison libraries active in Poland.
+Altogether there are about 29,000 outlets providing library services.

-Public Libraries
+Public libraries

-The book collections at the public libraries totalled 127 mln volumes (about 0.4 per cent fewer than in 2018), which means approximately 300 volumes for every 100 citizens.
-5,983,700 readers were recorded (about 0.5 per cent more than in 2018).
-There was an average of 4,870 citizens for every public library.
-One reader borrowed on average 17.2 library books in the course of the year.
+The book collections at public libraries totalled 125 mln volumes (about 1.6 per cent fewer than in 2019), which means approximately 300 volumes for every 100 citizens.
+4,919,300 users were recorded (about 18 per cent less than in 2019).
+There was an average of 4,917 citizens for every public library.
+Due to the COVID-19 pandemic, library activity was limited.
+The average borrowing rate was 15.75 library books per user in the course of the year.